EvanYathon/airline_reviews/README.md

 ## Scripts

-Scripts are in the form of Jupyter Notebooks, run from the command line with [papermill](https://github.com/nteract/papermill).
+Scripts are in the form of python scripts, run from the command line and root of the project.
+They are presented in the order in which they should be ran.

-- why did I choose papermill over script execution?
--

 Reproducibility was one of the qualities that I wanted to emphasize.
 If another person runs my analysis as outlined below with the sample usages and matches the requirements file, they should end up with the same results.